 - The page needs to be about one specific topic, that people search for.

-<h2>tags, 4) explained in detail in the page content.
+e) explained in detail in the page content

-- Make sure the website has in-bound links (also called back links).
+- Make sure the page (or page nearby) has in-bound links (also called back links).

 - Make sure the site is fast, and gets high Google PageSpeed marks.